Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Model Description

 \subsection{Symmetry simplification and population representation}

-Since we assume that the $N$ tasks are statistically identical, the problem can be reformulated by keeping track of the number (population) of sub-MDPs in each of the $d$ states, and by tracking what action is taken in which state.
-It will be convenient for our later consideration to normalize every quantity by dividing by $N$, the population of the sub-MDPs.
+Since we assume that the $N$ sub-components are statistically identical, the problem can be reformulated by keeping track of the number (population) of sub-MDPs in each of the $d$ states, as well as the number of sub-MDPs for each action taken in that state.
+For the purposes of our subsequent analyses, it proves beneficial to normalize each quantity by dividing it by $N$.